 I would like to offer you to check out Carly Garner’s seminar which we prerecorded for you to watch at your convenience.

-You can download Carly’s Forest School Daily Rhythm free PDF description when you join our community
+You can download Carly’s Forest School Daily Rhythm free PDF description from the resource library.

 A little bit about Carly.
-Carly an expert and accredited Nature Pedagogue, the founding Director of Natureweavers, an award-winning forest school in Australia.
+Carly is an expert and accredited Nature Pedagogue, and the founding Director of Natureweavers, an award-winning forest school in Australia.

-I have met Carly when I was looking to enroll my daughter in a local forest school a few years back.
-Her ability to connect with every single child and spark love in those little hearts towards the earth was almost supernatural.
+I met Carly when I was looking to enroll my daughter in a local forest school a few years back.
+Her ability to connect with every single child and spark love in those little hearts toward the earth was almost supernatural.

 Carly’s professional approach goes hand in hand with her passion for the earth, education, and children.
 It provides a perfect combination to inspire others to embrace outdoor learning.
 It is strongly aligned with Montessori ideals.
 Carly’s approach to environmental education is also unique.

 Carly is a busy lady.
-Aside from running her weekly program, organizing holiday workshops, she is frequently invited to hold professional development events for early childhood educators.
-It is not surprising that local Montessori schools and centers are amongst her number one clients.
+Aside from running her weekly program, and organizing holiday workshops, she is frequently invited to hold professional development events for early childhood educators.
+It is not surprising that local Montessori schools and centers are among her number one clients.

 Introduction to Forest Learning online seminar is for teachers, caregivers, and parents who would like to understand the ins and outs of the art of outdoor learning from the person who lives and breathes it.
 Doesn’t matter where you are in the world, this introductory seminar is there to inspire you to embrace outdoor learning with your children.